 The most frequent reason for vaccination rejection is doubt about the safety of the vaccine (82.00%) followed by fear of side effects (60.00%).
 55.00% of participants who have not been vaccinated consider their health status to be good enough so that no vaccination is needed.
-About a half have doubts about the effectiveness of the vaccine (46.00%) and 39.00% feel that the Covid-19 reporting is inadequate.
+About a half of the study population had doubts about the effectiveness of the vaccine (46.00%) and 39.00% felt that the Covid-19-reporting is inadequate.
 Other reasons for not vaccinating were allergic reactions to other vaccines (7.00%), social influence on the decision to vaccinate (5.00%), poor health condition (4.00%), being pregnant or breastfeeding (2.00%), getting another vaccine in a timely manner (1.00%) and or not having access to the desired vaccine (1.00%).

 The logistic regression (Table X) shows that gender plays an important role in vaccination readiness, with women nine times more likely to be unvaccinated than men in our survey(OR = 9.022; CI (95%) = 1.896-42.928).
 The probability for a positive attitude towards vaccination increases with each additional person in the household (OR = 1.452; CI (95%) = 1.032-2.042).
 How information is acquired also plays a role in vaccination readiness.
 People who regularly inform themselves about SARS-CoV-2 have a higher chance of not getting vaccinated compared to those who rarely or never inform themselves about the virus (OR = 5.896; CI (95%) = 1.483-23.435).
 The use of newspapers and magazines as a medium of information increases the likelihood of not getting vaccinated.
 The more newspapers and magazines read, the greater the protective factor for not getting vaccinated (OR = 0.156; CI (95%) = 0.052-0.472).
 Furthermore, trust in healthcare agencies and institutions is negatively associated with vaccination readiness.
-The likelyhood of not being vaccinated or wanting to be vaccinated against SARS-CoV-2 are approximately eight times higher if one has not been vaccinated against rubella (OR = 8.837; CI (95%) = 1.804-43.886), as opposed to if you have been vaccinated against the disease at least once.
+The likelyhood of not being vaccinated or wanting to be vaccinated against SARS-CoV-2 are approximately eight times higher if one has not been vaccinated against rubella (OR = 8.837; CI (95%) = 1.804-43.886), than if one have been vaccinated against the disease at least once.

 Sensitivity Analysis

 The results of the sensitivity analysis (Appendix X) showed similar results to the main model.
-The logistic regression model of the sensitivity analysis did not include the variables: sex, persons per household, highest educational attainment, and the net income above 1.500 euros.
+The logistic regression model of the sensitivity analysis did not include the variables: sex, persons per household, highest educational attainment, and the net income above 1500 euros.
 All other variables stayed in the model and remained a similar odds ratio.
 The only other difference is that the influence of receiving an influenza vaccination gets statistically significant (OR = 7.292; CI (95%) = 1.166-45.596).

 DISCUSSION

-Developing vaccines against-19 and making them accessible worldwide is a priority to end the pandemic.
+Developing vaccines against Covid -19 and making them accessible worldwide is a priority to end the pandemic.
 However, the success of this approach depends on people's readiness to be vaccinated.
-This vaccination readiness is a crucial factor of vaccination behavior, which is why it is related to the success of vaccination programs (18).
+This vaccination readiness is a crucial factor of vaccination behavior, which why it is related to the success of vaccination programs (18).
 Hence, understanding individual differences in vaccination readiness and its influencing factors is most important.
-The results of the COVIM Online survey show, that multiple factors influence one´s readiness to be vaccinated.
-Overall, eleven variables have been identified to be an Influencing factor on vaccination readiness8 of which were again significant.eight
+The results of the COVIM online survey show, that multiple factors influence one´s readiness to be vaccinated.
+Overall, eleven variables were identified as influencingvaccination readiness, of which seven in turn were statistically significant.

 Results